gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * For the Signature Encryption Algorithm 'sign_enc_alg' used to encrypted messages protected with the group mode, AES-CCM-16-64-128 (COSE algorithm encoding: 10).

-* For the Signature Algorithm 'sign_alg' used to countersign messages protected with the group mode, the signature algorithm EdDSA {{RFC8032}}.
+* For the Signature Algorithm 'sign_alg' used to sign messages protected with the group mode, the signature algorithm EdDSA {{RFC8032}}.

 * For the parameters 'sign_params' of the Signature Algorithm: